cosdata/cosdata/README.md

 # ✨ Features

 ### Search Relevance

-- **Hybrid Search**: Enhance search precision with our vector database, leveraging the power of combined sparse and dense vector searches to deliver highly relevant, context-rich results for complex queries.
+- **Hybrid Multi-Modal Search**: Combine BM25 full-text search with dense vector similarity (HNSW) and SPLADE learned sparse representations to deliver highly relevant results that balance lexical matching, semantic understanding, and context
-- **Knowledge-Graph**: Improve the relevance of your search results by seamlessly combining structured information from knowledge graphs with the nuanced semantics of vector embedding, enabling our vector database to deliver richer and more relevant insights.
+- **Metadata-Rich Retrieval**: Search across hierarchical document structures with inherited metadata, enabling complex boolean queries, temporal filtering, and geospatial ranking without requiring embedding models
+- **Explainable Results**: Understand exactly why results were surfaced with transparent scoring that decomposes semantic similarity, metadata matches, geographic relevance, and hierarchical relationships

 ### High performance
-- **Indexing**: Experience lightning-fast indexing with our vector database, optimized for handling high-dimensional data at scale.
-Our advanced indexing algorithms ensure that your sparse and dense vectors are always ready for instant querying, no matter how large or complex your dataset grows.
-- **Latency**: Power your applications with lightning-fast search performance—our vector database is engineered to deliver exceptionally fast query responses.
+- **Blazing-Fast Indexing**: Achieve up to 12× faster indexing than Elasticsearch on large datasets with optimized implementations for both full-text and vector workloads
+- **Ultra-Low Latency**: Power applications with sub-100ms response times—our BM25 implementation delivers up to 151× higher QPS than Elasticsearch on benchmark datasets, while dense vector search achieves 1758+ QPS on million-record datasets
-- **Requests per second**: Achieve industry-leading concurrent requests per second (RPS) across different indices with an advanced architecture designed for optimal performance under heavy loads.
+- **Massive Throughput**: Handle thousands of concurrent requests per second with an architecture designed for optimal performance under heavy loads, outperforming competitors by 42-146% on standard benchmarks

 ### Customizable
 - **Configurability**: Gain precise control over your setup with manual configuration of all indexing and querying hyperparameters, enabling you to optimize performance, resource utilization and tailor results to your exact specifications.